+- 1.1 This document is an updated version of the Housing Implementation Strategy dated May 2016 and replaces the earlier version dated May 2016 (LPD/HOU/01).
+It has been updated to include the additional sites proposed for allocation in the Gedling Borough Local Planning Document additional sites consultation September 2017.
+The additional sites are:

+- X1 Daybrook Laundry;

+- X2 West of A60 A;

+- X3 West of A60 B;

+- X4 Flatts Lane:

+- X5 Kighill Lane A; and

+- X6 Kighill Lane B.

+- 1.2 The additional sites X1 to X6 above have been added to the risk assessment set out in Appendix 1.
+Other changes to the earlier version of this document include updates to reflect progress on site implementation and the updated housing supply position.

-- 1.1 The Housing Implementation Strategy (HIS) sets out the Council's approach to managing the delivery of the housing provision contained within the Local Planning Document (LPD).
+- 1.3 The Housing Implementation Strategy (HIS) sets out the Council's approach to managing the delivery of the housing provision contained within the Local Planning Document (LPD).
 This document considers the risk to the delivery of the LPD housing provision and describes what action would be taken if monitoring indicates the Borough is not meeting its housing targets once the LPD is adopted.
-As well as housing sites this strategy also considers the risk to employment allocations for completeness. - 1.2 The HIS provides a broad overview of the policy background and briefly sets out the housing and employment requirements for Gedling Borough.
+As well as housing sites this strategy also considers the risk to employment allocations for completeness.

+- 1.4 The HIS provides a broad overview of the policy background and briefly sets out the housing and employment requirements for Gedling Borough.
 Section 5 identifies the types of risk that could prevent or delay housing or employment sites coming forward.
-This is followed by a risk assessment for each housing and employment site allocation in Appendix 1 which also indicates what actions may be taken to reduce risk. - 1.3 The delivery of housing and employment land take up will be monitored on an annual basis and the Borough Council will take a proactive approach to housing and employment delivery through coordinating site delivery and in providing pre-application advice.
+This is followed by a risk assessment for each housing and employment site allocation in Appendix 1 which also indicates what actions may be taken to reduce risk.

+- 1.5 The delivery of housing and employment land take up will be monitored on an annual basis and the Borough Council will take a proactive approach to housing and employment delivery through coordinating site delivery and in providing pre-application advice.
 As such, actions will be kept under review and this document is therefore a "living" document which will evolve as required in order to address any delivery issues.